shaishav007/shaishav007/README.md

 Dev @ **tiary.com** and **roseatejewelry.com**

 **What I do?**
 For the past 3 years, I’ve been diving deep into the technical side of modern e-commerce.
 I believe a website is just a small part of the bigger picture.
 It’s the backend systems—order fulfillment, analytics, marketing tool integrations, and dynamic content management—that really make everything work.
-At Roseate and Tiary, my focus has been on building and maintaining these complete solutions.
+At Roseate and Tiary, my focus has been on building and maintaining technical solutions for these problems.

 **Qualifications?**
 - Bachelor's Degree in Engineering (graduated 2016)